Ranking in Google’s results is easier said than done.

 You probably already know, for instance, that I write a lot of blog posts on my own.
 I can often even finish three or four a day if I’m really focused.

-This is just because I’ve had a lot of practice, though.
+This is because I’ve had a lot of practice.

 After a bit of time, you’ll be able to do the same thing.

-Why is creating consistent content such a challenge for you and the vast majority of other marketers?
+Why is creating consistent content such a challenge for you and the vast majority of marketers?

 The answer is simple.
-Writing, recording, and editing all takes a lot of time.
+Writing, recording, and editing takes a lot of time.

-At the end of the day, though, companies that blog see about 55% more visitors than companies that don’t blog.
+At the end of the day, though, companies that blog see more visitors, get more backlinks, and have more pages indexed than pages that don’t.

-Obviously, you want to be in the blogging category that sees more traffic.
+Obviously, you want to be in the blogging category that sees more traffic, links, and indexed pages.

-Part of the reason, of course, that they see more traffic is because each piece of content they create and each new page they publish gives them another chance to rank in Google.
+Part of the reason, of course, is because each piece of content they create and each new page they publish gives them another chance to rank in Google.

 Maybe you’re doing everything else right.